CommandLineLabs/completegeek/docs/getting-started.md

 To exit the VM, type "`exit`" and hit ENTER.
 After you've done that, you can shut down the VM by typing "`vagrant halt`" and hitting ENTER.

 You can start up the VM again any time you want by first making sure you're in the completegeek_vm directory and then typing `vagrant up` again.

+Now continue to CHECKPOINT 1 at the bottom of this page.

 ## CHECKPOINT 1: Verifying that your virtual machine is working properly